cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/NetworkSegment/2020-07-18-VPC-monitor.md

 ---

-# Logging and monitoring for Amazon VPC
+# Log and monitor for Amazon VPC

 use automated monitoring tools to watch components in VPC and report when something is wrong: